bendechrai/codeofconduct/README.md

 Harassment includes:

-* Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, or religion
+* Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, religion, preferred operating system, programming language, or text editor.
 * Unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
 * Deliberate misgendering or use of "dead" or rejected names
 * Gratuitous or off-topic sexual images or behaviour in spaces where they're not appropriate